 The holidays are fast approaching!
 There will be dinners and party galore, and while you may be (mainly) looking forward to a slice of pie, extra servings of stuffing or a dreamy creamy mac and cheese, one thing is for sure– there must be a salad too!

-How about this beautiful KALE POMEGRANATE SALAD with all the crunchy toppings and vibrant colors!
+So how about this beautiful and festive KALE POMEGRANATE SALAD with all the crunchy toppings and vibrant colors!

 In my humble opinion, salads are an important part of the menu.
 No matter what holiday we are celebrating, you can bet that there is always a large bowl of salad greens on the table.
-Better yet, a beautiful festive bowl of salad, and who knows people might get excited about it too 🙂
+Better yet, a beautiful festive bowl of salad like this Roasted Garlic Vegetable Salad or this Winter Retreat Blood Orange and Kale Salad, and who knows people might get excited about it too 🙂

 how to cut fresh kale for the winter kale salad